vazco/uniforms/docs/why-are-uniforms.md

 <hr />

-Based on [Managing forms in a Meteor/React project with the uniforms package](https://blog.meteor.com/managing-forms-in-a-meteor-react-project-with-uniforms-33d60602b43a) written by [Maciek Stasiełuk](https://github.com/MacRusher).
+Based on [Managing forms in a Meteor/React project with the uniforms package](https://blog.meteor.com/managing-forms-in-a-meteor-react-project-with-uniforms-33d60602b43a) written by [Maciej Stasiełuk](https://github.com/MacRusher).